-SPA: What special things did you do to prepare to play the role of Kim?
+SPA: What did you do to prepare for this role?

-SPA: How did your training at Stagelight prepare you for this role?
+SPA: In what ways did your classes at Stagelight help you with this role?